IyLias/WorldsHardestGame/README.md

 -> add Treasure in Map and implement checkGameCLear()

+-> add new Obstruct which directly follows Character // calculating the distance between Character and Obstruct, choose the shortest path

 -> add more Stages at most 4 or 5

 -> implement opening menu